-- Bill 46, An Act to amend the Natural Heritage Conservation Act and other provisions (Order of reference given on 30 September 2020).
+- Bill 46, An Act to amend the Natural Heritage Conservation Act and other provisions (Order of reference given on 30 September 2020). - Bill 65, An Act to amend mainly the Environment Quality Act with respect to deposits and selective collection (Order of reference given on 11 November 2020).
 SELECT COMMITTEE ON THE SEXUAL EXPLOITATION OF MINORS Order of reference Special Consultations: